-For Medium-Risk Qualifications requiring pre-verification, the same procedure as High-Risk qualifications will be followed.
-However, some Medium-Risk qualifications do not require a specialist EQA and in these cases the pre-verification and subsequent EQA activities may be undertaken by the QASA.
+For Medium-Risk Qualifications requiring pre-verification, once learners are registered onto the programme with open awards, the EQA will request evidence of assessment plans, assignment briefs and specific qualification requirements.
+However, some Medium-Risk qualifications do not require a specialist EQA and in these cases the preverification and subsequent EQA activities may be undertaken by the QASA.

-Following the review
+Following the Review